-Q: You pushed for the North Central Recreation Centre, what impact do you foresee the Recreation Centre having on our community?
+Q: You pushed for the Clareview Recreation Centre.
+What impact do you foresee the Recreation Centre having on our community?

 A: The N.E.T.
 Team originated in NE Edmonton in the neighborhoods of Belvedere and Bannerman.
 The team only spends 2 years in each community but the strides forward in solutions to crime and disorder stay with the communities for years.
 I still believe that an extended stay in our communities would be a benefit.

 For further information on the N.E.T.
 Team please click here.

 Q: Can you explain the role of sports in your life and how it affects our families and community?

 A: I truly believe that sports build character and teach teamwork to our youth.
 I have been very involved in hockey with my own family and the community.
 A sport teaches children that working together as a team can accomplish much and keeps them occupied in positive activities.

 Q: Attracting business to our community is critical for its health and success.
 What are you doing to encourage business to Ward 4?

 A: Again, I have been extremely involved in bringing the Edmonton Energy Park to NE Edmonton and I continue to work on the growth of the Park.
 I work closely with developers to decide where to place new potential employment opportunities, such as in Manning Town Centre.
 I am always on the lookout for new opportunities.